ELS-RD/kernl/README.md

 * [CUDA graphs](https://pytorch.org/blog/accelerating-pytorch-with-cuda-graphs/) : you may have heard that Python is slow, blablabla and to limit overhead C++/Rust should be the solution.
   It is true but better than low overhead is no overhead at all.
-That’s cuda-graphs!
+That’s CUDA graphs!
   During a warmup step, it will save every kernel launched and their parameters, and then, with a single GPU instruction, we can replay the whole inference.